GabrielSlima/blog/articles/clean-architecture-soc-roadmap.md

 <div style="text-align: left;">
     <img class="post-img" src="images/clean-architecture-soc-roadmap/roadmap.svg" alt="">
     <p>
-        Hey, welcome back to the PewdiePie's favourite blog about Software Engineering and today I would like to share with you my rodamp for separating the system's architecture into different concerns.
+        Hey, welcome back to the PewdiePie's favorite blog about Software Engineering and today I would like to share with you my rodamp for separating the system's architecture into different concerns.
 Let's